 Here are the settings I recommend to get started with retargeting.
 We want to target people who have been to your webstore but have not purchased, within the last 30 days.
 They could either have looked at a product or added to cart but did not purchase.

 For the "Optimization for Ad Delivery", we will want to use Conversion Events.
-We don't want Facebook sending us people and saying "hey look how many people I sent to your site!" - we want them saying "Hey look how many new purchasers I sent!"
+We don't want Facebook sending us people and saying, "Hey look how many people I sent to your site!"
+Instead, we want them saying "Hey look how many new purchasers I sent!"

-I would not use Cost Control to start - as it can stifle the performance of the ad.
+It's not recommended to use Cost Control to start - as it can stifle the performance of the ad.

 Start with a relatively low daily budget.
 Remember this is JUST retargeting people who have already been to your website but NOT purchased - so the audience may be relatively small.
 As you grow, you can increase this budget.

-You'll want to monitor "Frequency" of the delivery - if you frequency is too high - you are just showing the same ads to the same people over and over - thus your return on ad spend (or ROAS) will go down
+You'll want to monitor "Frequency" of the delivery.
+If your frequency is too high then you are just showing the same ads to the same people over and over, thus your return on ad spend (or ROAS) will go down.

 We also want to utilize 7-day click as our conversion window INSTEAD of view-through.
 This means that Facebook will only count a "purchaser" if they actually clicked on the ad and went to the website - not just if they saw the ad, then ended up purchasing later!